 Spooky animatronic ghosts haunt this house in Haddonfield.
 Photo by the Lisa Warden

 Local homes are decked out for the Halloween House Decorating Contest, sponsored by Haddon Heights Public Library, to compete for prizes for the scariest, most creative, and judge's favorite home.

 Head to Washington Avenue in Haddonfield for an incredible display of Victorian houses all decked out in Halloween decorations.
 One house is covered in crows, another has skeletons scaling it, and a third is being attacked by a monstrous spider.
 Our favorite spots are a house that turns its wrap-around porch into a "haunted house" you can tour and another that is covered in scary displays from every Stephen King movie.
 Goodies are usually top-notch here, with one home even serving its trick-or-treaters cotton candy.

 Where To Go Trick-or-Treating in Gloucester County

 A reader tipped us off to the Williamstown area, where the Chestnut Green development really does it up for Halloween.
 One of the highlights is Ironwood Drive, which features an interactive/walk-through haunted house and whose owners have been known to give out full-size candy bars.

 This southern Jersey Shore town gets spooky at Halloween, and businesses along the Washington Street pedestrian mall are prime trick-or-treat stops.
-Cape May's annual Halloween parade will be held on Saturday, October 24, beginning at Perry Street and ending at the historic Emlen Physick Estate, where prizes will be awarded.
+Cape May's annual Halloween parade is held on Sunday, October 23, beginning at Perry Street and ending at the historic Emlen Physick Estate, where prizes are awarded.

 Originally published in 2016.
+Lisa Warden contributed additional reporting.
 Unless otherwise noted, photos courtesy of the houses/events